-Each of the fences on our matrix employs a collar system.
+Each of the fences on our product list employs a collar system.
 It will likely become an everyday task for you to switch the system off when you take your dog beyond the fenceline.

-Some systems, such as the Perimeter Technologies and PetSafe products in our matrix, include cloth-based collars with a snap.
+Some systems, such as the Perimeter Technologies and PetSafe products in our product list, include cloth-based collars with a snap.
 Owners tell us these are quite easy to remove.
 Other products use a notched belt system that may be harder to take off and put back on again.

 While the fence itself plugs into an outlet and never needs charging, the collar is another story.
 At some point, you’ll need to remove the collar and charge it overnight.
 People whose pets live outside year-round must keep this in mind before investing in a collar system that requires periodic charging.